 - patient advocacy support organisations.

-In Australia there are between 700 and 800 cases of mesothelioma per year (60) and New Zealand around 150 cases per year (61), patients are supported in the hospital and community system by the available small number of lung cancer nurse specialists.
+In Australia there is between 700 and 800 cases of mesothelioma per year (58) and New Zealand around 150 cases per year (59) , patients are supported in the hospital and community system by the available small number of lung cancer nurse specialists.
 Mesothelioma patients in Australia, receive clinical care from general oncology and surgical cancer nurses, and more specialised care and coordination is provided by the small number of lung cancer nurses across the country.

-Since 2014 the ADRI has provided a dedicated Mesothelioma Support Service.
-This is a nurse led evidence-based support service that has evolved in response to the reported unmet needs of patients and carers (45).
-The service is provided by two registered nurses experienced in mesothelioma care and issues who help the patient interpret and understand information they have received about the diagnosis, prognosis, and treatment options.
+Since 2014 the Asbestos Diseases Research Institute (ADRI) has provided a dedicated Mesothelioma Support Service.
+This is a nurse led evidence-based support service that has evolved in response to the reported unmet needs of patients and carers (44).
+The service is provided by two post graduate qualified registered nurses experienced in mesothelioma care and issues who help the patient interpret and understand information they have received about the diagnosis, prognosis, and treatment options.
 They help patients navigate a complex health care system; a system that often has little understanding of the disease they are living with.
-The support provided by these nurses ranges from beginning through to advanced information, advice and guidance through treatment and supportive / palliative care, ultimately ensuring the patient and family are adequately prepared to a dignified end to life.
+The support provided by these nurses ranges from beginning through to advanced information, advice and guidance through treatment and supportive / palliative care, ultimately ensuring the patient and family are adequately prepared for a dignified end to life.

 - those receiving integrative oncology and supportive palliative care,

 - those who have had radical treatment with extra pleural pneumonectomy (EPP), and

 - the bereaved struggling with grief and loss.

 Within groups 1 and 2 there are three subcategories:

 - patients who are newly diagnosed and want clinical information and empathetic support,

 - patients in a stable condition, who want to live a 'normal' life for as long as possible,